 Students in the Master's in Teaching English to Speakers of Other Languages (MATESOL) program bring their skills into the community by teaching English in two outreach programs.
 The programs are designed to support English language learners who might not otherwise be able to afford classes and allow students to gain experience as teachers and develop an understanding of the challenges learners face.
 One program provides free classes on campus; the other is offered to English learners on-site at their workplaces, a model that has been implemented in restaurants.
 The program is made possible by partnerships between the MATESOL program and restaurant owners who want to provide their workers with opportunities for professional development and language acquisition.
 The on-site ESL program was recently featured on CNN and NY1.

-In Urban Media Archeology, media are examined through an archeological lens.
+In Urban Media Archaeology, media are examined through an archaeological lens.
 Students examine urban media networks and infrastructure and the way they have evolved over time, conducting research on their own and in partnership with local libraries and archives.
 The results of their research are displayed in an open-source mapping platform, developed with the help of Parsons programmers.

 Undergraduate students have many opportunities to make connections and apply their skills to real-world problems.
 In Social Entrepreneurship, students explore a wide range of social problems and develop market-based solutions combining for-profit and not-for-profit initiatives.
 Students choose a business model and use it to address a social issue they care about and analyze prospects for success, develop funding models, and strategies for impact assessment.